Pyotr Konchalovsky: Breakout days in the Moscow avant-garde

-In the book “Pyotr Konchalovsky” (1936) by V.Nikolsky Konchalovsky recollects that he “found his art” when he visited Paris for the second time in 1907, and discovered Paul Cezanne and Vincent van Gogh.
-He even made a week-long trip to Arles, to “penetrate even deeper into van Gogh’s world and to learn his art to the bottom”.
+In the book Pyotr Konchalovsky (1936) by V. Nikolsky, Konchalovsky recollects that he "found his art" when he visited Paris for the second time in 1907, and discovered Paul Cezanne and Vincent van Gogh.
+He even made a week-long trip to Arles, to "penetrate even deeper into van Gogh’s world and to learn his art to the bottom".

 Working under these influences, he made a public debut at the Salon des Indépendants exhibition in Paris, 1908, but Konchalovsky soon returned to Moscow, bringing with him new ideas (elements of his work from this period have been identified as "Fauvist" and cezannism).

-By 1909, he was exhibiting frequently, participating in the Golden Fleece, Fraternity, Mir Iskusstva, and New Society of Artists.
-He was a founding member of the society Knave of Diamonds in 1910, a rebellious, avant-guard group seeking to synthesize the modern art breakthroughs of French and German styles with Russian primitivism.
+By 1909, he was exhibiting frequently, participating in the Golden Fleece, Fraternity, Mir iskusstva, and the New Society of Artists.
+He was a founding member of the Knave of Diamonds society in 1910, a rebellious, avante-garde group seeking to synthesize the modern art breakthroughs of French and German styles with Russian primitivism.
 Where Western European looked to African sculptures for artistic refreshment and inspiration, these Russian painters imagined they could turn to "indigenous" Russian works such as icons, provincial tavern and shop signs and street ads, “lubok”-style colorful book illustrations.
 Konchalovsky was elected as the group's first chairman in 1910.

 Post WWI advancements

-After serving in the Russian army 1914–1916, Konchalovsky returned to his art with moderated intentions.
-Beginning in 1918 he taught art.
+After serving in the Imperial Russian Army in 1914–1916, Konchalovsky returned to his art with moderated intentions.
+Beginning in 1918, he taught art.
 In 1922, he had his first solo exhibition at the Tretyakov Gallery.

 During that period, he mostly drew still lifes and landscapes.
 His paintings—as of all other Jacks of Diamond—remained strongly influenced by Paul Cézanne.
 But he started to paint portraits (often ceremonial portraits) that are considered examples of socialist realism style.

 Personal life

-Pyotr married Olga, the daughter of painter Vasily Surikov, who always praised the art of his son-in-law.
+In 1902, Konchalovsky married Olga Surikova (1878–1958), the daughter of painter Vasily Surikov.
+Konchalovsky and Surikova had two children, the painter Mikhail Petrovich Konchalovsky and the poet and children's writer Natalya Konchalovskaya.

+Through his daughter, Konchalovsky was the father-in-law of Sergey Mikhalkov a notable poet, the author of children's poetry and two versions of the State Anthem of the Soviet Union and the present national anthem of Russia.
+They have two sons: Andrei Konchalovsky, a film writer, director and a painter (whose son Egor is also a notable film director) and Nikita Mikhalkov, also a movie director who, in 1994, won the Best Foreign Language Film Oscar for his film Burnt by the Sun.